-The change that comes when your mom or dad moves into an Assisted Living community is generally positive, but it is, nonetheless, a big adjustment – so your loved one will need support as they adapt to the next chapter of their life.
+The change that comes when your mom or dad moves into an assisted living community is generally positive, but it is, nonetheless, a big adjustment – so your parent will need support as they adapt to the next chapter of their life.

 - Visit (and visit often).
 You are a familiar comfort to them … which means that stopping by (even for short visits) is very important.
 Spend 15-20 minutes catching up on what they’ve done that day … have dinner together in the dining room … attend a program together … and don’t forget to celebrate special occasions and holidays!
 At The Cabana, we love to throw parties, and we encourage family members to join in.

 - Find an activity you can do together.
-Whether it’s taking a walk or playing a game of checkers – do something with your loved one that engages them physically or mentally … or both.
+Whether it’s taking a walk or playing a game of checkers – do something with your parent that engages them physically or mentally … or both.
 For example, stroll the grounds and point out the different types of flowers, or bring out your competitive sides on the putting green.
-It’s a great way to maximize your time together and is beneficial for overall health and wellbeing.
+It’s a great way to maximize your time together and is beneficial for overall health and well-being.

-Thinking about Assisted Living for your loved one, but unsure if it’s really time?
+Thinking about assisted living for your family member, but unsure if it’s really time?
 Check out our blog, 5 Signs That It’s Time for Your Loved One to Move to Assisted Living and for more information, give us a call at 772-332-1000.